An overview of the regulation of virtual assets in Seychelles

 What are the penalties for breaches of virtual asset laws and regulations in Seychelles?

-As the regulatory framework for virtual assets and virtual asset service providers is still being developed in Seychelles, specific penalties for breaches of these laws and regulations are not yet defined.
-However, general penalties for breaches of anti-money laundering and countering the financing of terrorism laws apply in such cases.
+In parallel, violations of anti-money laundering and counter-terrorism financing obligations under the AML/CFT Act, 2020 carry heavy penalties.
 The AML Act establishes criminal offenses with significant fines and imprisonment of up to 10 years.
 Companies breaching AML/CFT laws can be fined up to USD 400,000 and/or face imprisonment of up to 5 years.
 Individual being sanctioned for Crypto and virtual assets in Seychelles can lead to confiscation of cryptos and fines up to SCR 3 million or imprisonment of up to 20 years.

-Other penalties may include administrative fines, directions to the licensee or applicant, restriction, suspension, or revocation of the license.
-The bill also establishes provisions for the authority to take enforcement action, such as suspension or revocation of a license, the issuance of compliance orders, or seeking injunctive relief.
+The Seychelles VASP Act also establishes provisions for the authority to take enforcement action, such as suspension or revocation of a license, the issuance of compliance orders, or seeking injunctive relief.

 2. Regulation of virtual assets and offerings of virtual assets in Seychelles